bjornbytes/lovr.org/docs/Callbacks_and_Modules.md

     end
   end

-  controllerBoxes = {}
+  -- Each controller is going to have a collider attached to it controllerBoxes = {}
 end

 function lovr.update(dt)
-  for i, controller in ipairs(lovr.headset.getControllers()) do
+  -- Synchronize controllerBoxes with the active controllers for i, controller in ipairs(lovr.headset.getControllers()) do
     if not controllerBoxes[i] then
       controllerBoxes[i] = world:newBoxCollider(0, 0, 0, .25)